stateful/docs.runme.dev/docs/configuration/cell-level.md

 Not all cells’ output is plain text.
 For example, you can have JSON, text, images, etc, all in your Markdown file.

-Using the **mimeType** specifier, you can specify the expected output type.
+Using the optional **mimeType** specifier, you can specify the expected output type.
 Runme Notebooks have a variety of renderers that will display them as human-friendly.
 The MIME type defaults to *text/plain*.

 When the **interactive** setting is turned off, and the **mimeType** value is empty, Runme attempt to auto-detect the MIME Type.
 This is useful for automatically displaying a cell's output according to the renderers available in your VS Code installation.
 If you specify a specific MIME Type, it will be used instead of auto-detection.